developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 productversion: '1.1'
 ---
 ## Overview
-**The SimulScan solution is free when used with Zebra's [DataWedge](../../../../datawedge) service** to scan only barcodes in quantities of fewer than 10 barcodes at a time.

-**A SimulScan License is required to scan 10 or more barcodes at a time, to scan using advanced features** such as optical character recognition (OCR) and optical mark recognition (OMR), or to use [SimulScan APIs](../../api) to access SimulScan functions from within an app or from [Enterprise Browser](../../../../enterprise-browser).
+**The SimulScan solution is free when used with Zebra's [DataWedge](../../../../datawedge) service** to scan only barcodes from forms that contain fewer than 10 barcodes at a time.
+To scan 10 or more barcodes from a single form requires a SimulScan License.
+A License also is required to use SimulScan advanced features such as optical character recognition (OCR) and optical mark recognition (OMR), or to use [SimulScan APIs](../../api) to access functions from within an app or from [Enterprise Browser](../../../../enterprise-browser).

 _**A SimulScan License is required for each device that will access SimulScan advanced features**_.

-**A license is NOT required to use the [SimulScan Demo App](../demo)**.
+_**A License is NOT required to use the [SimulScan Demo App](../demo)**_.

 ## Demo License
-Demo Licenses are available for customers evaluating SimulScan, and for developers that are about to begin integrating SimulScan into their applications.
+Demo licenses are available for companies wishing to evaluate SimulScan or while integrating their app using SimulScan APIs.
 To request a demo license to enable SimulScan advanced features and APIs on a device:

 * [Send email to NMV386@zebra.com](mailto:NMV386@zebra.com?Subject=SimulScan%20Demo%20License%20Request)
 * Include **"SimulScan Demo License Request"** in the subject header

-* A reply will be sent with access credentials for [Zebra's Software Licensing Portal](https://softwarelicensing.zebra.com/), generally within one business day
+A reply will be sent with access credentials for [Zebra's Software Licensing Portal](https://softwarelicensing.zebra.com/), generally within one business day.

+* **Follow directions below** to download and [apply the license](#applyingalicense).

 ## Device License
-SimulScan licenses can be purchased through Zebra Technologies product resellers on a per-device basis.
-Licensees receive an email access credentials to [Zebra's Software Licensing Portal](https://softwarelicensing.zebra.com/), where licenses are allocated to devices by an administrator.
-For help with this process, please refer to [Licensing Portal documentation](https://softwarelicensing.zebra.com/documentation/index.html).
+SimulScan licenses are purchased through Zebra Technologies product resellers.
+Licensees receive an email with access credentials for the [Zebra Enterprise Software Licensing system](https://softwarelicensing.zebra.com/), where licenses are allocated to devices by an administrator.
+The general process is explained below.
+For additional help, please refer to [Licensing documentation](https://softwarelicensing.zebra.com/documentation/index.html).

+**License types**:
+* **Device-specific License -** assigned to a specific device based on the product name and serial number.
+This License will fail if an attempt is made to apply it to a device other than the device to which it was originally assigned.

-Licenses can be purchased for a specific device based on the product name and serial number or for larger deployments using the Deployment key that can be generated on the licensing website.
+* **Deployment License -** works across an entire device deployment.
+This is useful for remote or mass-deployment scenarios.
+The Deployment key is generated on the licensing website.

-Applying a License

-Licenses can be deployed and installed in one of the two ways:
+Both license types can be applied using either of the methods below.

+### Applying a License
+Licenses can be deployed on one or more devices manually, or remotely using [Zebra StageNow](../../../../stagenow) or a compatible mobile device management (MDM) system.

+**Manual Deployment**:

+1. **Download the** `SDC_License.xml` **file** from the licensing server to a local PC
+2. **Push the License file to the target device** that will be used for scanning
-1. Directly onto each device by copying the SDC_License.xml file downloaded from the licensing server to an accessible location on the device.
-Then, launch the Settings app, click on About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license -> point to the file on the device.
+3. In the Settings panel, select **About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license**
+4. Navigate to the License file and select it

+**Automated remote deployment**

-2. Using StageNow for larger deployments.
-StageNow has a special wizard to help in creating a mass deployment configuration for SimulScan using the deployment key generated from the licensing website.
+1. Launch the StageNow wizard for mass-deployment of SimulScan
+2. Use the deployment key generated from the licensing website.

 Once deployed on the device via SimulScan, the licenses are automatically installed.
 For more details, please refer StageNow's documentation

-*Please note that a license will need to be redeployed to a device after a factory reset.
+*	Please note that a license will need to be redeployed to a device after a factory reset.
 Factory resets clear the license from the device.

 FROM TEMPLATE BUILDXER: